GiacomoDaMolin/TTbar/README.md

 From there I just run condor_submit_dag for each directory (created from the .json).
 If some jobs fail, one can resubmit with Python_Analysis/rescue.py, which will send in condor only the jobs that failed. (see DY->MUMU readME).

+The scratch version of the code for the systematcis is in the directory Experimental_systematics

 # Data